 - In emergency situations when you must exit the car quickly, do so and remain on the protected side of the car in regard to oncoming vehicles.

 - Inform the tow truck driver of the pit stall location where your car is to be towed.

 - Under caution all drivers shall be attentive to persons that are on the track involved at accidents scenes, including: other drivers, Ambulance, Fire, Safety, SMS Officials and Tow Truck Operators.
 All safety personnel and safety vehicles have the right of way at all times.
 Competitors must stop and allow Track Service vehicles or personnel to do their job.

-- No driver shall exit their car on the racing surface or infield area to confront an individual or a vehicle.
+- No driver shall exit their car on the racing surface, the infield area, or the Paddock area to confront an individual or a vehicle.